-Whether you’re planning to sell your house or buy a new one, the process can feel daunting.
-Real estate transactions are notoriously complicated, so it’s normal to have questions during every step of the selling or buying journey.
+Whether you’re planning to buy or sell a house, the process can feel daunting.
+Real estate transactions are complicated, so it’s normal to have questions during every step.

-In this guide, we’ll answer 30 of the most common real estate questions to help you better understand the market and all of your potential options.
+In this guide, we’ll answer 30 of the most common real estate questions for both buyers and sellers.

-If you have other questions about the buying or selling process, we highly recommend connecting with a professional real estate agent.
-A realtor can answer questions based on your local market, giving you the confidence and knowledge you need to navigate the real estate process.
-Find an experienced real estate agent near you today!
+If you have more questions or want more personalized answers, we recommend connecting with a real estate agent.
+A realtor can answer questions based on your unique situation and local market, giving you the confidence and knowledge you need to navigate the transaction.
+Find an experienced real estate agent near you.

 The top 15 real estate questions to ask when selling a house